Why superhero movies don’t live up to their trailers

-The essence of movie trailer editing is to prune the footage down to a titillating short film, showcasing the most powerful scenes while still leaving enough gaps so that our imagination can run wild.
-They condense and intensify the film’s stakes, depth, darkness, and, most importantly, emotion.
+The essence of movie trailer editing is to prune the footage down to a titillating short film, showcasing the most powerful scenes while still leaving enough gaps so our imagination can run wild.
+They condense and intensify the depth, darkness, and, most importantly, emotion.
 After fans pointed out that trailers for the two most recent Star Wars films included scenes not shown in the final product, advertisers admitted to shooting footage specifically for promotional reasons, because the goal is to get your ass in the seats, even if it dishonestly represents the tone of the movie.

-We all go see the formulaic Marvel movies, but the films we ultimately raise on our shoulders are the ones that took risks.
+We all buy tickets to see the formulaic Marvel movies, but the films we ultimately raise on our shoulders are the ones that took risks.
 We want to see the next Batman Begins or Spider-Man 2, both of which are character studies wrapped in superhero films, because they were more like the movies we keep getting sold to us with these provocative trailers.
 Even Deadpool, which was always intended to be a comedy, got heavily rewarded critically and commercially because it was a breath of fresh air in a market overwhelmed with monotony.

 It’s fine that blockbuster movies aren’t our sources for melodrama, but that’s exactly what they’re pitching us with their sensationalist commercials.
 We keep getting PG jokes, action scenes every 10 minutes, and global calamity instead of small, personal stakes.
 Filmmakers and movie studios aren’t paying attention to the fact that we actually want to see these tonally expressive movies they’re selling us.
 Here’s hoping sometime soon a superhero movie filled with grown adults in bright spandex makes us laugh and cry, astonishes us with its action, and ends up lifting a golden statue.
 But that will only happen if their films more closely resemble the trailers.